 1) He was trained by the legendary Sir Henry Cecil, and owned and bred by the late Saudi Prince Khalid bin Abdullah.

 2) Frankel was born on February 11th 2008 and is the son of the 2001 Epsom Derby winner Galileo.
 His dam, Kind, also won six races during her career.

 3) This makes him an Aquarius – renowned as being trailblazers in their fields.

 4) He was named after American trainer Bobby Frankel, who died in 2009 and therefore never saw the colt in action.

 5) Frankel’s sheer presence scared off many would-be opponents and in his second race there were only two other runners.
-On average, he faced 7 rivals per race but defeated 102 rivals overall.
+On average, he faced seven rivals per race but defeated 102 rivals overall.

-6) In past eras, the fact Frankel had four white feet would have seen dealers at the sales turn down the opportunity to buy him, citing the old adage ‘four white feet, go home without him’.
+6) In past eras, the fact that he had four white feet would have seen dealers at the sales turn down the opportunity to buy him, citing the old adage ‘four white feet, go home without him’.

-7) It takes a lot to fuel a beast such as Frankel.
+7) It takes a lot to fuel a beast.
 In his prime, he would consumer 23lbs of Canadian Oats EVERY DAY.
 That’s the equivalent of 600 Weetabix and comes in at a whopping 35,000 calories.

 8) In the Sussex Stakes at Glorious Goodwood, Frankel was one of the shortest-priced runners in history when he began the race as the 1-20 favourite.

 9) At top speed Frankel reached 43mph and can finish the 100m in 5.2 seconds – almost half Usain Bolt’s record time.